Santa Barbara DUI Accident Victim Attorneys

 • Blood alcohol test readings were 0.15 percent or higher.

-• The driver has two to three DUI convictions in a five-year period.
+• The driver incurred two to three DUI convictions in a five-year period.

-Contact The Top-Rated DUI Accident Victim Attorneys Santa Barbara Trusts
+Contact Our DUI Accident Victim Attorneys In Santa Barbara

-Our Santa Barbara DUI victim attorneys help injured victims within the entire city, including Foot Hill, North State, San Roque, Upper East, Riviera, Waterfront, Atla Mesa, West Mesa, East Mesa, Oak Park, and more.
-They also service nearby cities and counties, covering Montecito, Hope Ranch, Isla Vista, Goleta, Ventura, Oxnard, Lompoc, Los Alamos, Santa Clarita, Thousand Oaks, Bakersfield, San Jose, San Luis Obispo, and the rest of California.
-Contact Arash Law at (888) 488-1391 to schedule a free consultation.
+Our Santa Barbara DUI victim attorneys are ready to help injured victims across the city, including North State, San Roque, Upper East, Riviera, Waterfront, Alta Mesa, West Mesa, East Mesa, Oak Park, and more.
+We also serve victims in nearby cities and counties, covering Montecito, Hope Ranch, Isla Vista, Goleta, Ventura, Oxnard, Lompoc, Los Alamos, Santa Clarita, Thousand Oaks, Bakersfield, San Jose, and San Luis Obispo, as well as the rest of California.
+Contact Arash Law at (888) 488-1391 to schedule a free initial consultation.

 Thank You, We’ll contact you shortly.